-Since 1997 dedicated volunteers have worked to restore the native ecology of Ōtamahua or Quail Island.
-The Trust has eradicated most pests (except for mice) from the island and planted thousands of trees as part of an eco-restoration project in partnership with the Department of Conservation and Ngati Wheke of Rapaki.
+Since 1998 dedicated volunteers have worked to restore the native ecology of Ōtamahua or Quail Island.
+The Trust has eradicated all pests (except for mice and the occasional deer) from the island and planted thousands of trees as part of an eco-restoration project in partnership with the Department of Conservation and Ngati Wheke of Rapaki.

 Volunteer groups contribute more than 5,600 hours annually, weeding, planting and monitoring traps.
 As the plantings mature, the island is slowly being transformed.
 Native bird numbers have increased as trees mature and provide more nesting sites and a more varied food source.